When You DON'T Need a WhatsApp Bot — The 5-Question Test

 How I decide in a consult

-When a prospect comes for a free consultation, I ask these 5 questions before presenting packages.
-If the score is low, I say directly “not yet”.
-It’s bad for my business short-term, but good long-term — because a client who saw ROI comes back again and again.
+When a prospect comes in for a free consultation, I go through these 5 questions before I even open a pricing page.
+If the score is low, I say directly: “not yet.”
+That’s bad for my short-term revenue, but good for everything long-term — because a business that actually got results from working with me comes back, and sends people my way.

-That’s also why I don’t push: my prices are transparent and published, the first consult is free, and there’s no shadow pricing that “expires this week”.
-If it’s not worth it for you — I’ll say so.
+That’s also why I don’t push: my prices are transparent and published, the first consult is free, and there’s no offer that “expires this week”.
+If now isn’t the right time for you — I’ll tell you that honestly.

 Want to check if now is the time?